JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/theme_structure.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Overview of a theme plugin project structure and the most important elements.</excerpt>
+<link-summary>Overview of a theme plugin project structure and the most important elements.</link-summary>

 Themes are components within [IntelliJ Platform plugins](plugin_structure.md).
 The theme plugins should be stand-alone and not combined with other plugin functionality.